scp-fs2open/wxLauncher/ReadMe.md

 wxLauncher's source can be explored from the project's [source page](https://github.com/wxLauncher/wxlauncher/)

 To get the source, you'll need Git:
   * [Command Line Git](http://git-scm.com/)
   * Graphical frontend: [TortioseGit](http://tortiosgit.org)
   * Distro package manager.
 Sometimes called `git-scm`
-  * The Homebrew Project for OS X
+  * The Homebrew Project for macOS

 Once Git is installed, you can get a copy of the source by running the following command in a folder of your choice:
 	`git clone https://code.google.com/p/wxlauncher/`

 Building - Windows
 ==================
 Run CMake in your favourite way (GUI, or on the commandline ccmake (uses curses) or cmake).

 CMake QT Gui